Himan Brown: On the air

 Over 65 years, Brown produced more than 30,000 radio programs, including The Adventures of the Thin Man, The Affairs of Peter Salem, Bulldog Drummond, CBS Radio Mystery Theater, City Desk, Dick Tracy, Flash Gordon, The General Mills Radio Adventure Theater, Grand Central Station, Green Valley, USA, The Gumps, Inner Sanctum Mysteries, Joyce Jordan, M.D., Marie, the Little French Princess, The NBC Radio Theater, The Private Files of Rex Saunders, Terry and the Pirates and numerous daytime soap operas.
 During World War II, he worked with the Writers' War Board, producing patriotic serials to aid the war effort.

 Brown directed many episodes of shows he produced.
 In 1951–55, he directed the NBC detective drama, Barrie Craig, Confidential Investigator.

 In the 1950s, he bought Adolph Zukor's Famous Players Studios at 221 West 26th Street (now Chelsea Studios) to produce his shows.

 When television arrived, Brown produced 26 episodes of the syndicated Inner Sanctum TV series, plus a daytime show, Morning Matinee.
 Realizing that "all these guys making TV, they have to have a set," he profited by acquiring the studios in Chelsea; they were used for 35 years by New York TV production firms.

 Through his non-profit educational foundation, Brown produced They Were Giants, radio programs dramatizing the lives of such literary figures as Walt Whitman and H. G. Wells, and We, The Living, fact-based dramas about the lives of senior citizens.

 Brown also taught audio drama at Brooklyn College and the School of Visual Arts.

 Personal life

 In 1938, Brown moved to a ten-room apartment at 285 Central Park West, where he would live the rest of his life.

 Brown had two children, Barry Kenneth Brown and Hilda Joan Brown, two grandchildren, and four great-grandchildren.

 Hi Brown’s second marriage was with Shirley Goodman who was the President of the Fashion Institute of Technology in New York City.

 Brown died on June 4, 2010.

+Legacy

+Brown's legacy lives on in the Himan Brown Charitable Trust, which has endowed a Senior Program at the 92nd Street Y in New York City.
+He also has an archive of his work at the University of Georgia.